Analytics Cards

 Draft

-Indicates that a campaign has been saved as a Draft.
+Indicates that an automation has been saved as a Draft.
 That is, the creation process has been completed and has been saved, but it is still not ready to be published.
-Changes can be made to the campaign’s content by selecting the _Edit _ico,n or the campaign can be deleted by selecting the trash can _Delete _icon.
+Changes can be made to the automation’s content by selecting the Edit icon, or the automation can be deleted by selecting the trash can Delete icon.

-Selecting the _Edit _icon will redirect to the campaign creation steps, where any changes and adjustments can be made to its content.
+Selecting the Edit icon will redirect to the automation creation steps, where any changes and adjustments can be made to its content.

-Selecting the Delete icon will prompt with a confirmation dialog, where it must be positively confirmed for the deletion of the campaign to take effect.
+Selecting the Delete icon will prompt with a confirmation dialog, where it must be positively confirmed for the deletion of the automation to take effect.